32blit/32blit-sdk/docs/32Blit-Firmware.md

 ## Finding The Right DFU Device

 If you have more than one device in DFU mode connected to your computer then find the 32blit using `lsusb` and add `-d vid:pid` to the dfu-util command.
 Replace `vid:pid` with the 4 character ID strings to target the correct device.

+## DFU device not showing up in Windows

+If you have put the device into DFU mode, but the DfuSe tool refuses to recognize it, you might need to update the DFU driver by hand.

+1. First, check your device manager while the 32blit is connected in DFU mode.
+If there is a new device called **DFU in FS Mode** under the
+"Other devices" category, with a possible exclamation mark over it, you will need to update the driver.
+2. Right click on this device, and select _Update driver_.
+You will want to look for a driver on your computer.
+3. Select the following folder: `C:\Program Files (x86)\STMicroelectronics\Software\DfuSe v3.0.6\Bin\Driver\Win10\` This folder contains the driver.
+4. After the driver has been updated, the DfuSe tools should now see the 32blit as a DFU device and you can go ahead with the firmware update.